University of the Rockies: Accreditation and licensure

 The university was regionally accredited by the Higher Learning Commission (HLC).
 Initial accreditation was granted by the Higher Learning Commission in 2003.
 The university was also granted Category I status as a degree-granting institution by the Colorado Commission on Higher Education (CCHE).
 The university was an associate member of the National Council of Schools and Programs of Professional Psychology.
-Its doctoral program in Clinical Psychology were not accredited by the American Psychological Association, and it was not registered with the Association of State and Provincial Psychology Boards.
-Accreditation with the HLC ended and licensure transferred upon their merger with Ashford University which was accredited by the Western Association of Schools and Colleges.
+Its doctoral program in Clinical Psychology was not accredited by the American Psychological Association and it was not registered with the Association of State and Provincial Psychology Boards.
+Accreditation with HLC ended and licensure transferred upon their merger with Ashford University which was accredited by the Western Association of Schools and Colleges.

 Campus

 In 2012, the University of the Rockies opened a new location in downtown Denver, Colorado.
 The facility offers classroom space and a Student Resource Center for campus students.
 The university also operated the Rockies Counseling Center in the university's former location in Colorado Springs, Colorado.
 It was located within a historic red brick building that had served as a railroad depot; the Center closed in 2015.